Where to Go Fly Fishing in Washington in March

 Trout

 Some good Skwala flies to take on a March Yakima trip would include Dave's Neo Twenty Incher, the Little Olive Sloan, the Micro-Stone - Dark, Mercer's Tungsten Skwala, the Restless Stone - Brown/Olive, the Rubber Leg Stimulator Skwala, and Silvey's Little Olive Stone.
 For the Blue Wing Olives, consider these patterns in size 16 & 18 -- Baetis Nymph, Morrish Anato-May - Olive, Baetis Challenged, D&D Cripple - BWO, Baetis Thorax, and Quigley's BWO Hackle Stacker.
 For March Browns, check out the Morrish May Day March Brown, March Brown Parachute, the go-to Pheasant Tail Nymph, and the March Brown Wet Fly.
 Also, don’t forget to take a few Gummy Worms, especially if you're there during a shot of rain.
 Definitely have a handful of streamers as well.
 It is hard to go wrong with the original Sculpzilla Jr. or the Sheila's Sculpin.
-And if you're fishing the Yak earlier in the month, a few midge patterns like the Jujubee Midge - Zebra are good to have along.
+Also, certainly have a few midge patterns like the Jujubee Midge - Zebra or Tungsten Zebra Midge in the boxes as well.

 Rocky Ford is another great trout river to fish in March.
 Feel like tying into some rainbows in the 18 to 24 inch range?
 Fish over 20-inches won't even turn heads on Rocky Ford.
 Some days the fishing can be really easy.
 Other days it can be seriously tough.
 Since Rocky Ford is a spring creek, the water temperatures are fairly stable and the fish will feed all year long.
 This time of year, plan to fish either streamers or small nymphs and scuds.
 A good fly box this time of year might include flies like the Coffee's Sparkle Minnow in Pearl, Swede's Rabbit Leech - Black, Jon's Hot Spot Czech Scud - Pink, the Jujubee Midge - Zebra, and the Tungsten Zebra Midge - Red.
 I would also have a few BWO nymphs and dries handy like those listed for the Yakima.

+Well, when Pass Lake does clear up, the fishing can be really good this time of year.
 A good plan for hitting Pass Lake in March would be to start with full-sinking lines with leech patterns like the Hale Bopp Leech – Brown or the Ruby Eyed Leech in Canadian Olive.
 Fish these leech patterns close to the bottom of the lake but fish different depths to figure out what depth is most productive.
 Concentrate on the 12- to 18-foot depths this time of year on most days.

 Another hot technique right now is balanced leeches.
 Balanced leeches are usually fished by suspending a specific style of leech pattern underneath a strike indicator like we do with chironomids.
 The balanced leech is designed to suspend and keep the fly horizontally positioned under the indicator.
 Especially in cold water situations, balanced leeches can really be effective.
 Here are some balanced leech patterns to check out...
 Balanced Leach - Bruised, Rowley's Balanced Leech - Black, Balanced Leather Leech - Peacock.